 Lands' End Women's Active Skort Review

-The Lands' End Active Skort is available in black and navy, regular sizes XS-3X and petites in XS-XL.
+The Lands' End Active Skort is available in black and navy, regular sizes XS-3X, and petites in XS-XL (here is the link for plus sizes).
 The poly/spandex fabric offers UPF50 sun protection.
 The skort has an interior pocket big enough for a phone and an exterior back pocket to secure your keys and ID.

 I was thinking about teachers and care providers who have jobs where they may need to get on the floor and desire some coverage with their skirts.
 This may be a good option, but this fits more like a straight/subtle a-line fit so squatting down may have the skirt hem rise.
 But this skort doesn't look like a skort when on; it could easily work for more casual of workplaces with a nice knit top or sweater.
 On my 5'3″ self it hit about an inch above my knee.